 The largest individual tank has a volume of 24,000 m3, and is the habitat of a whale shark, while the total volume of its tanks comes closer to 40,000 m3.

-Visitors are able to take in the huge size of the whale shark tank from the viewing theatre, while they can enter a glass-walled tunnel in the Ocean Voyager section.
+Visitors are able to take in the huge size of the whale shark tank from the viewing theater, while they can enter a glass-walled tunnel in the Ocean Voyager section.

 14. Tolleson Pool